-Substitution of Table 2 of the Regulations
+Substitution of Table 4 of the Regulations

-Table 2 of the Regulations is hereby substituted with the following Table:
+4. Table 4 of the Regulations is hereby substituted for the following Table:

-"TABLE 2 ADJUSTED ALERT LEVEL 3
+"TABLE 4 ALERT LEVEL 1

 All persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Adjusted Alert Level 3, subject to-
+However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Alert Level 1, subject to-

-- (a) strict compliance with health protocols and social distancing measures; and - the return to work being done in a manner that avoids and reduces risks of infection; and - (c) the work not being listed under the specific economic exclusions in this Table.
+(a) strict compliance with health protocols and social distancing measures;

+- (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.